zDevelopers/UHPlugin/README.md

     - With `/uh tpback <player>`, you can teleport a player back to his death location.
  - The commands can be accessed using permissions (see subsection below).
  - Autocompletion everywhere.
- - Integration of SpectatorPlus for the management of the spectators, if the plugin is present.
  - For developers:
     - the game can be controlled through the GameManager (`UHPlugin.getGameManager()`);
     - the teams, using the TeamManager (`UHPlugin.getTeamManager()`);